ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 - [Jacksonville Tribute Stream – How to Watch](https://www.ea.com/games/madden-nfl/madden-nfl-19/news/jacksonville-tribute-stream-how-to-watch)

 #### Notes
-- David Katz, 24 opened fire after losing
+- David Katz, 24, opened fire after losing.
-- "I think personally I'm one of the better players," said when being asked after winning a Madden tournament in 2017
+- "I think personally I'm one of the better players," said when being asked after winning a Madden tournament in 2017.
 - The tournament was being live-streamed on Twitch at the time of the shooting.
-Twitch took down the clip in question
+Immediately after, Twitch took down the clip in question.
-- EA has donated $1M to victims and set up a fund for further donations
+- EA has donated $1M to the victims and set up a fund for further donations.
-- Now, Jacob Mitich, survivor, and many others has filed a lawsuit against EA
+- Now, Jacob Mitich, a survivor, and many others has filed a lawsuit against EA.